 In 2015, Sylvia turned to HSI for emotional support after her son, Michael, was killed in a drunk driving crash on Valentine’s day.
 In September of 2017 she joined HSI as a Victim Advocate & finds helping survivors rewarding & comforting & healing for her during her ongoing grief.

 Victim Advocate | Communications Manager

 Alexandra is a certified Victim Advocate, experienced in working with survivors of domestic violence, human trafficking, and homicide co-victims.
-As a trauma-informed yoga instructor, she developed the curriculum for trauma-informed yoga for survivors of homicide victims.
+As a trauma-informed yoga instructor, she developed a curriculum for trauma-informed yoga for survivors of homicide victims.
 Alexandra manages strategic communications for Homicide Survivors, Inc. and is pursuing her J.D. at CUNY School of Law.

 Prior to joining Homicide Survivors in 2018, Amy Gomez spent most of her career working as an advocate for victims of domestic abuse.
 Amy’s primary focus at Homicide Survivors is supporting families and friends of homicide victims through the criminal justice process.

 At a young age, Brad grew a passion for music; at one point, he moved to Hollywood to become a star.
 However, he moved back to Tucson, where he pursued his law degree to impact his community.
 Today, he is pleased to act as Victim’s Counsel with Homicide Survivors and help in any way he can.